varya/varya.github.com/src/documents/posts/dealing-atomically-with-icon-fonts/index_en.html.md

 Soon or not SVG will conquer the world.
 But now we still have icon fonts in some projects.
 The same story was with that library.

-However the icon font perfectly suited for the displaying icons onto the webpage, it was integration and flow which created the problem.
-All the icons fit into one fontfile (in 4 different formats):
+However the icon font perfectly suited for the displaying icons onto the web pages, it was integration and flow which created the problem.
+All the icons fit into one font file (well, in 4 different formats):

 ```
 src/